Lectiones Antiquae

 Ἐν γράμμασι καλόν

-How many ideas do you have that you do not know where they come from?
-We've all absorbed many of them from our cultural backgrounds, but shouldn't we look for their origins and learn what the great minds of our history have said about them?
+How many ideas do you have of which the origin is unkown to you?
+We've all absorbed many of them from our cultural backgrounds, but shouldn't we look for their origins and learn what the great minds of history have said about them?

 Arthur Schopenhauer states in his book The Art of Literature: "Latin is not only a key to the knowledge of Roman antiquity; it also directly opens up to us the Middle Age in every country in Europe, and modern times as well, down to about the year 1750.
 Erigena, for example, in the ninth century, John of Salisbury in the twelfth, Raimond Lully in the thirteenth, with a hundred others, speak straight to us in the very language that they naturally adopted in thinking of learned matters."